linearpathmusic-spec/Omniscient-Core/README.md

-# Omniscient-Core
+# Omniscient-Core #

-A persistent "brain" for an AI agent — small and stable on the outside, honest about what it doesn't know on the inside.
+A persistent "brain" for an AI agent (such as Pi agent) — small and stable on the outside, honest about what it doesn't know on the inside.

-## Where the idea came from
+## Where the idea came from ##

 Andrej Karpathy put out a simple idea a while back: instead of constantly re-writing code, an AI should build a *brain* — ingest the sources it cares